 Watch: Borussia Dortmund 4-4 Schalke

 Reminiscent of 1997 when Lehmann scored from a corner in injury-time, Schalke once again threw every man forward in the hope of a remarkable equaliser.
 And lightning did in fact strike twice.
 At the same end of the ground, from the same corner, defender Naldo rose highest in the 94th minute to power home a header past Roman Weidenfeller, who, like Fährmann, had also played in Dortmund’s own comeback almost a decade earlier.
 It was only the second time in Bundesliga history a team had come from 4-0 down to claim a result.

 It was symbolic of a match that has provided the Bundesliga with so much drama down the years.
-The Revierderby averages exactly three goals per game over its 95 renditions in the league, while the record between these two great local rivals is tantalisingly balanced.
+The Revierderby averages around three goals per game over its 96 renditions in the league, while the record between these two great local rivals is tantalisingly balanced.

-Dortmund have claimed victory on 34 occasions to Schalke’s 32 – 29 matches have ended a draw.
-BVB are also narrowly ahead in terms of goals scored (149-137).
-It’s the mother of all derbies for a reason and a fixture never to be missed.
+Dortmund have claimed victory on 40 occasions to Schalke’s 39 – 36 matches have ended a draw.
+BVB are also narrowly ahead in terms of goals scored (184-167).
+You see, the Revierderby duo are not so different.
+Just be sure to whisper it quietly on derby day.

 Bayern take on Mainz, Dortmund are at neighbours Bochum, and holders Leipzig face Hoffenheim in the round of 16...